-Studying at university-level is different to your previous learning, classes are often larger and you are taught by academics who are working at the cutting edge of their field.
+Studying at university is different to your previous learning, classes are often larger and you are taught by academics who are working at the cutting edge of their field.

 Teaching is provided via a modular structure.
 Modules are measured in credits, and notionally each credit takes ten hours of study time.
 Students take 120 credits worth of modules a year.

 Each year is divided into two 15 week semesters (Autumn and Spring), and modules will run in either one of those semesters or span a full year.
 Students take a mixture of compulsory modules, which are essential to the understanding of the subject, and optional modules, which enable students to further tailor their degree to their interests.

-There are modules in the first and third year which are compulsory for all Natural Sciences students but the majority of modules are dictated by the subjects you are studying as part of Natural Sciences.
-Modules taken by Natural Sciences students are often taught jointly with other programmes so you study biology alongside other biological degrees and mathematics alongside other mathematical degrees.
+There are compulsory Natural Sciences modules in the first and third year but the majority of modules are dictated by the subjects you have chosen to study as part of Natural Sciences.
+The subject-based modules taken by Natural Sciences students are often taught jointly with other programmes so you study biology alongside other biological degrees and mathematics alongside other mathematical degrees.

 Types of Classes

 Because you'll be studying three different subjects you will experience many teaching styles and types of class:

-- Lectures - Lecture sessions vary widely in size from small 30 student classes up to groups of up to 400 students.
+- Lectures - vary widely in size from small 30 student classes up to groups of up to 400 students.

-- Tutorials - classes of 5-6, where lecture material or problems are discussed in greater detail.
+- Tutorials - groups of 5-6, where lecture material or problems are discussed in greater detail.

 - Seminars - sessions for discussion and debate of ideas, in a class size typically ranging from 5-25

-- Laboratory Classes - classes in which you'll be conducting experimental work and putting theory into practice.
-Over the course of your degree lab work will become more self-led.
-Our labs usually have no more than 50 students at any given time and field classes are usually slightly smaller than this with a max of 30-40 students.
+- Laboratory Classes/Field Classes - classes in which you'll be conducting practical work and putting theory into practice.
+Over the course of your degree practical work will become more self-led.
+Labs usually have no more than 50 students at any given time and field classes are usually slightly smaller than this with a max of 30-40 students.

-All your assessments, whether coursework or exams, are set by the lecturers who are teaching you.
+All your assessments, whether coursework or exams, are set directly by the lecturers who are teaching you.
 Some modules are assessed entirely by exam, others entirely by coursework, and some by both exam and coursework.